 This course, designed for professional software developers,

-scientists, and engineers, is a comprehensive introduction to the
+scientists, and engineers, is an in-depth introduction to the

 Python, the course is strongly focused on practical applications

 An introduction to the Python programming language.
 Covers details of